MordechaiHadad/bob/README.md

 2. Run `sudo env "PATH=$PATH" nvim`
 3. Set `$SUDO_USER` to location of bob nvim binary: `SUDO_EDITOR='/home/user/.local/share/bob/nvim-bin/nvim`

-These workarounds were devised by @nfejzic, thanks to him.
+These workarounds were devised by @nfejzic and @s11s11, thanks to them.

 ## :heart: Credits And Inspiration